tishalimaaCyber/Phishing-Email-Investigation-/README.md

 Authentication confirmed that the email originated from an authenticated domain, but it did not confirm that the message content was legitimate.
 This is a key distinction: passing SPF/DKIM/DMARC verifies the sending domain's authorization, not the trustworthiness of the message itself.

+Nifty.com is a legitimate, established Japanese internet service provider offering webmail services.
+The phishing email was sent using a personal account on this legitimate platform rather than from attacker-controlled infrastructure, explaining why domain-level authentication checks passed despite the message being fraudulent.

 ### Repository Structure